khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 In this article, my target is to introduce the different nature of traversals in backtracking along with the coding patterns.
 Gradually, when we get the knack of writing a basic `backtrack`  we will tweak that basic function to solve different problems.

 There is a progression of learning in this this tutorial, a later topic is built upon the concept of an earlier topic.
 The topic progression is somewhat,
-> subsets → combination → permutation →sub array →string partitioning →cartesian product → multiple string combination → and more.
+> subsets → combination → permutation →sub array →string partitioning → cartesian product.

 My recommendation to you for reading this tutorial is, read sequentially... 😃